imagej/imagej.github.io/_pages/news/2011-03-07_-_New_Fiji_Release__Madison.md

 Macro recording of the Directionality plugin was fixed, thanks to Jan Eglinger.

-Fiji's handling of {% include bc content='Help | Refresh Menus'%} has seen a number of bug fixes, as well as Fiji's headless mode (which will stop being a clever hack with ImageJ2, but instead be a proper solution).
+Fiji's handling of {% include bc path='Help | Refresh Menus'%} has seen a number of bug fixes, as well as Fiji's headless mode (which will stop being a clever hack with ImageJ2, but instead be a proper solution).

 For teachers' and instructors' convenience, Fiji can cache sample images locally, avoiding huge network traffic during courses.